solodev/cloud-documentation/src/Overview/index.md

 Password | Create a password

 !!!Note:
-For your password you will need to use at least 8 characters with a number, an uppercase letter and a special character.
+For your password, you will need to use at least 8 characters with a number, an uppercase letter and a special character.
 !!!